chriswrightdesign/websites-for-non-jerks/README.md

 - Considered contrast and colour blindness?
 [Colour blindness and contrast](http://www.visionaustralia.org/digital-access-cca)
 - How's your tab key going? unplug your mouse, use the site.
 [On basic accessibility testing](http://24ways.org/2013/coding-towards-accessibility/), [Designing for easy interaction](http://alistapart.com/article/designing-for-easy-interaction)
 - Have you tested in Wave? (and are aware that this will only take you so far in acessibility) [Wave accessibility tester](http://wave.webaim.org/)
 - Tested with voice control?
-[JAWS](http://www.freedomscientific.com/products/fs/jaws-product-page.asp), [ChromeVox](http://www.chromevox.com/)
+[Apple voiceover](http://www.apple.com/au/accessibility/osx/voiceover/), [NVDA for FireFox](http://www.mozilla.org/en-US/grants/nvda.html), [JAWS](http://www.freedomscientific.com/products/fs/jaws-product-page.asp), [ChromeVox](http://www.chromevox.com/)
 - Have you used WAI-Aria landmark roles correctly?
 [Using WAI-Aria landmark roles](http://blog.paciellogroup.com/2013/02/using-wai-aria-landmarks-2013/)
 - Tested with real human beings?